-- Comes with a wood trainer egg to encourage pullets to lay within the box.
+- Includes a wood trainer egg to encourage pullets to lay within the box

-- Galvanized metal construction stands up to corrosion and wear.
+- Galvanized metal construction stands up to wear-and-tear and does not rot.

 - Reversible tray allows flockmasters to choose which direction eggs roll-out.

-- Large nesting box features a hinged back door for night time access to evict roosting hens.
+- Hinged back door for night time access to evict roosting hens.